Monika Sadkowska: Activism

 She is also co-organizer of first Climate Camp in Poland which happened in July 2018 on Świętno.
 The event has been joined by around 400 participants.
 She also created Climate Choir in 2020 with Aleksandra Gryka.
 The Climate Choir has been organizing concert on the 18 September 2020.

 Career

-Before became activist, Sadkowska was a vocalist for Żywiołak from 2008 to 2011.
-Monika replaced Izabella Byra on 2008 when she is on maternity leave.
-Currently, she is working in WWF Poland as coordinator of Secretariat of the Forum of Mayors for Just Transition.
+Before she became an activist, Sadkowska was a vocalist for Żywiołak from 2008 to 2011.
+Monika replaced Izabella Byra on 2008 while she was on maternity leave.
+Currently, she is working in WWF Poland as a coordinator of Secretariat of the Forum of Mayors for Just Transition.
 Forum of Mayors for Just Transition is a forum where mayors exchange information and experience about the process of their town for leaving coal as source of energy.